Rick Lasky

-Richard "Rick" Lasky is an emergency services consultant, author, motivational speaker, and former fire chief of the Lewisville, Texas, Fire Department as well as the Coeur d’Alene, Idaho, Fire Department.
+Richard "Rick" Lasky is an emergency services consultant, author, motivational speaker, and former fire chief of the Lewisville, Texas, Fire Department the Coeur d’Alene, Idaho Fire Department, and the Estes Valley Fire Protection District Estes Park, Colorado, as well as serving as the interim chief of the Trophy Club, Texas Fire Department, and currently serving as the interim chief of the Lucas, Texas Fire Department.
 Originally from the Chicago area, Lasky worked in various capacities for police and fire departments in Illinois and Idaho before moving to Lewisville, where he was the city's fire chief for 11 years.
 He retired as chief in Lewisville in 2011 to become a full-time consultant and educator.
 He has written one book and co-authored another.

 Early life

 Lasky was born in Chicago, Illinois, and attended Lyons Township High School in La Grange.
 Although he considered playing Major League Baseball with the Chicago White Sox after some success in the sport, he eventually worked for the police departments in Justice and Willow Springs before becoming a firefighter paramedic in Bedford Park.
 As a battalion commander for the Darien-Woodridge Fire Protection District, Lasky was named the 1996 "Innovator of the Year" by the International Society of Fire Service Instructors for creating a training program aimed towards saving injured firefighters.
 Lasky became the chief of the Coeur d'Alene, Idaho, Fire Department in 1998, where he attracted praise for his reforms to the department there.